rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 Some systems may store their operational data in a single logical database, yet it is less likely that the operational data can always be updated in a transactional way, and often for memory efficiency reasons such a database does not store individual leaves, but instead semi-consistent records of data at a container or list entry level.

 For other systems, the operational information may be distributed across multiple internal nodes (e.g., linecards), and potentially many different process daemons within those distributed nodes.
-Such systems generally cannot exhibit full consistency {{Consistency}} of the operational data (which would require transactional semantics across all daemons and internal nodes), only offering an eventually consistent {{EventualConsistency}} view of the data instead.
+Such systems generally do not, and cannot, exhibit full consistency {{Consistency}} of the operational data (which would require transactional semantics across all daemons and internal nodes), only offering an eventually consistent {{EventualConsistency}} view of the data instead.

 In practice, many network devices will manage their operational data as a combination of some data being stored in a central operational datastore, and other, higher scale, and potentially more frequently changing data (e.g., statistics or FIB information) being stored elsewhere in a more memory efficient and performant way.

-## Another section

-YANG-Push is a key part of these architectures, but through experience of implementing YANG-Push specifically for the use cases described in the above architecture documents, it became clear that there are aspects of YANG-Push that are not optimal for these use cases for neither producer or consumer, particular as they relate to operational data.
+## Complexities for Consumers of YANG Push Data

 For the consumer of the telemetry data, there is a requirement to associate a schema with the instance-data that will be provided by a subscription.
 One approach is to fetch and build the entire schema for the device, e.g., by fetching YANG library, and then use the subscription XPath to select the relevant subtree of the schema that applies only to the subscription.
 The problem with this approach is that if the schema ever changes, e.g., after a software update, then it is reasonably likely of some changes occurring with the global device schema even if there are no changes to the schema subtree under the subscription path.
 Hence, it would be helpful to identify and version the schema associated with a particular subscription path, and also to encoded the instance data relatively to the subscription path rather than as an absolute path from the root of the operational datastore.

+**TODO More needs to be added here, e.g., encoding, on-change considerations.**

 ## Functional changes between YANG Push Lite and YANG Push {#DifferencesFromYangPush}

 This non-normative section highlights the significant functional changes where the YANG Push Lite implementation differs from YANG Push.
-However, in all cases, the text in this document, from {{terminology}} onwards, provides the normative definition of the YANG Push Lite specification, except for any text or sections that explicitly indicate that they are informative rather being normative.
+However, in all cases, the text in this document, from {{overview}} onwards, provides the normative definition of the YANG Push Lite specification, except for any text or sections that explicitly indicate that they are informative rather being normative.

+*Note to reviews (RFC editor please remove this section before publication): If you notice mistakes in this section during development of the document and solution then please point them out to the authors and the working group.*

 ### Changed Functionality

+This section documents behavior that exist in both YANG Push and YANG Push Lite, but the behavior differs between the two:

 - All YANG Push Lite notifications messages use {{I-D.draft-netana-netconf-notif-envelope}} rather than {{RFC5277}} used by YANG Push.
 This does not affect other message streams generated by the device (e.g., YANG Push), that still generate {{RFC5277}} compliant messages.